temporalio/documentation/docs/production-readiness/develop.md

   }

   private Payload encodePayload(Payload payload) {
-    String keyId = getKeyId(); // Get a fixed key Id from the getKeyId method.
-See the sample for details.
+    String keyId = getKeyId();
-    SecretKey key = getKey(keyId); // Get an AES key defined in the getKey method.
-See sample for details.
+    SecretKey key = getKey(keyId);

     byte[] encryptedData;
     try {
-      encryptedData = encrypt(payload.toByteArray(), key);
+      encryptedData = encrypt(payload.toByteArray(), key); // The encrypt method contains your custom encryption logic.
     } catch (Throwable e) {
       throw new DataConverterException(e);
     }
-    // Apply metadata to the encoded payload that you can verify in your decode method before decoding.
+    // Apply metadata to the encoded Payload that you can verify in your decode method before decoding.
     // See the sample for details on the metadata values set. return Payload.newBuilder()
         .putMetadata(EncodingKeys.METADATA_ENCODING_KEY, METADATA_ENCODING)